aces/Loris/modules/imaging_browser/test/TestPlan.md

 27. Try editing comments (adding new ones, deleting old ones).
 Click Save and ensure the data is saved.

 ### Test the Candidate Dashboard widget
-28. Go to the candidate dashboard in the candidate module and check the Imaging QC Summary.
+28. Go to the candidate dashboard in the candidate module and check the Imaging QC Summary widget.
-    - For each visit, check that the QC status corresponds to the one in the Imaging Browser Module.
+    - For each visit, check that the QC status displayed matches the Imaging Browser Module.
-    - Check that all the files from the Imaging Browser Module appears in the widget for all the visits.
+    - For a few candidate/visits, check that all the files from the Imaging Browser Module appear in the widget for all the visits.